-Selects the SCHED\FIFO scheduling policy.
+Selects the SCHED_FIFO scheduling policy.
 The priority of processes within this policy are static - they are not adjusted by the operating system.
 Processes retain use of the CPU until they block, voluntarily yield the CPU, or are preempted by higher priority processes or interrupts.
+This is a real-time policy.